ubccpsc/classy/docs/deploy.md

        need to increment the version by 1), and
     4. Restart any services that use the SSL certificates.

-5. Add the firewall rules to block unwanted traffic.
+5. Add the firewall rules to block unwanted traffic (if using autotest).

     ```bash
     # These two rules will block all traffic coming FROM the subnet (i.e. grading container)